Allan Ryan (attorney): High-Ranking Officials and Propagandists

 Although most suspected war criminals that entered the U.S. after World War II were relatively low ranking prison guards, OSI under Ryan also prosecuted prominent Nazi collaborators.

 Andrija Artuković was a senior official in occupied Croatia.
 His decrees called for internment and execution of "undesirables" such as Serbs Jews, Gypsies, Orthodox Christians, and Communists.
 Hundreds of thousands of Serbs and Jews were massacred as a result.
 He was extradited to Yugoslavia in 1986, tried, convicted, and sentenced to death.

 Otto von Bolschwing was the chief SS intelligence officer in Romania and later in Greece.
 He worked with Adolf Eichmann to devise programs that persecuted Germany's Jews.
 After the war, he worked for the Central Intelligence Agency before emigrating to America.
 Rather than contest the OSI complaint against him, Bolschwing agreed to surrender his citizenship.
 He died before deportation proceedings were initiated.

 Karl Linnas was head of an Estonian concentration camp during the Nazi occupation.
 Kneeling prisoners were shot on his orders.
 The Soviets convicted him in absentia for having taken an active part in 12,000 murders and wanted him extradited.
 After extensive legal proceedings, Linnas was ultimately sent to the U.S.S.R where he died before he could be retried there.

 Valerian Trifa was a propagandist and member of Romania's fascist Iron Guard.
-His anti-semantic writings provoked riots resulting in torture and murder of hundreds of Jews.
+His anti-semitic writings provoked riots resulting in torture and murder of hundreds of Jews.
 As OSI was preparing to take him to trial, Trifa surrendered his citizenship and was ultimately deported to Portugal where he died of natural causes.